apigee-127/volos-connectors/volos-s3/README.md

 # Getting started with your app

-To use this connector you need two things:

-* a correctly configured S3 connection, *and*
+To use this connector you need two things a correctly configured S3 connection for your S3 account.
-* an S3-to-REST mapping file.

 ## S3 connection profile